 A graduate of Lowell University in his native Massachusetts, Violette began working on the backstretch at Suffolk Downs.
 He was assistant trainer to Emile Allain at Woodbine for two years before moving to New York to take the job as assistant to David Whiteley.
 He started his own public stable in 1983.
 Top horses developed by Violette include graded-stakes winners Citadeed, Coosaragga, Dream Rush, Free of Love, Gitchee Goomie, High Finance, Man from Wicklow, March Magic, Marquette, Miss Huff n’ Puff, Must Be War, Nijinsky’s Gold, One and Twenty, Outperformance, Read the Footnotes, Samraat, Savedbythelight, Spurious Precision, Summer Doldroms, Upon My Soul, Upstart and Worstcasescenario.

-In addition to serving as President of the NYTHA and the THA, Violette is a member of the NYRA Board of Directors and has held the post as chairman of the New York Jockey Injury Compensation Fund for more than a decade.
+Violette for two decades served as President of NYTHA and the THA and has held the post as chairman of the New York Jockey Injury Compensation Fund for more than a decade.
 He is widely recognized for his work in leading NYTHA through the bankruptcy and reorganization of NYRA; negotiating the horsemen’s share of VLT revenues and backstretch improvements at the NYRA tracks; the reorganization and strengthening of the Backstretch Employee Service Team; and acquiring state of the art equipment for the New York Drug Testing and Research Program.
 Violette is also a staunch advocate of equine welfare and safety, and founded the TAKE2 Second Career Thoroughbred Program and TAKE THE LEAD Thoroughbred Retirement Program.